Micromobility

-Micromobility refers to a range of small, lightweight vehicles operating at speeds typically below 25 km/h (15 mph) and driven by users personally.
-Micromobility devices include bicycles, e-bikes, electric scooters, electric skateboards, shared bicycle fleets, and electric pedal assisted (pedelec) bicycles.
+Micromobility refers to a range of small, lightweight vehicles, driven by users personally.
+Micromobility devices include bicycles, velomobiles, e-bikes, cargo bikes, electric scooters, electric skateboards, shared bicycle fleets, and electric pedal assisted (pedelec) bicycles.

 Initial definitions set the primary condition for inclusion in the category of micromobility to be a gross vehicle weight of less than 500 kg.
 However, according to a standard of the SAE International in 2018 the definition has evolved to exclude devices with internal combustion engines and those with top speeds above 45 km/h.

-The term "micromobility" was originally coined by Horace Dediu in 2017.
+The term micromobility was allegedly coined by Horace Dediu in 2017.
+However, references to the term on the internet can be found as early as 2010.

 Characteristics

-Micromobility is a wheeled type of transportation that is low-speed, operated by a single person, and meant for travel over a short distance.
-Micromobility can include both human-powered and electric vehicles, though electric vehicles cannot have internal combustion engines or travel over 45 km/h (28mi/h) to remain classified as micromobility.
-Micromobility can be both privately owned or available as rental vehicles, often in the form of dockless sharing.
+Micromobility uses wheeled vehicles that are low-speed, operated by a single person, and meant for travel over a short distance.
+Micromobility can use a combination of any, human-powered, combustion and electric based propulsion.
+The legality of micro-mobility, and its usage, will vary depending on jurisdiction.

+Micromobility can use privately owned vehicles or those available as rental vehicles, often in the form of dockless sharing.